incidrthreat/goshorten/README.md

 2. `cd goshorten`

-3. Execute `generate-tls-certs.sh` to generate the TLS certs.
+3. Execute `./generate-tls-certs.sh` to generate the TLS certs.

 4. In the /backend directory, rename `config.json.example` to `config.json`
     1. Currently only supports Redis.